RCrewX/ton_game/README.md

 - **Rewards**: Earn jettons by exploring cells and completing safe exits
 - **Ship Upgrades**: Transfer jettons to upgrade ship HP
 - **First Explorer Rights**: First player to explore a cell can withdraw accumulated TON and jettons
-- **Deterministic Addresses**: Ships and cells have deterministic addresses for efficient on-demand deployment
+- **Deterministic Addresses**: Ships, cells, and subcontracts have deterministic addresses for efficient on-demand deployment
+- **Subcontract System**: Technical contracts for message redirection, allowing owners to deploy ships for users without wallets

 ## Project Structure